kayjay33/web-store-stripe/buildNotes.md

 ## Styling things to fix:

 - Create an "all" option in the category dropdown to refetch all the products
+  - I think we can do this by creating an "all products" option in the categories list
 - Make first letter of categories capitalized